Cedric Yarbrough: Early life

-Yarbrough was born in Burnsville, Minnesota.
+Yarbrough, who is of African-American heritage, was born in Burnsville, Minnesota.
 He attended Burnsville Senior High School and later Minnesota State University, Mankato.
-He is also an alumnus of Dudley Riggs' Brave New Workshop in Minneapolis.
+He is also an alumnus of Dudley Riggs's Brave New Workshop in Minneapolis.

 Career

-Yarbrough starred on the Comedy Central television series Reno 911! as Deputy S. (Sven) Jones which aired from 2003-2009 on Comedy Central.
+Yarbrough starred as Deputy S. (Sven) Jones in the television series Reno 911!, which aired from 2003 to 2009 on Comedy Central.
 The series returned for a seventh season in 2020 on Quibi and for an eighth season in 2022 on The Roku Channel as Reno 911!
 Defunded.
 He also appeared in both of the feature length films, 2007's Reno 911!: Miami and 2021's Reno 911!
 The Hunt for QAnon.

-He also provided the voice of Tom DuBois and Colonel H. Stinkmeaner on The Boondocks, Chocolate Giddy-up on Black Dynamite, and Firestorm and Black Lightning in the animated film Justice League: Crisis on Two Earths.
+He also starred in the film Meet the Fockers in 2004 as the role of a prison guard.
+Later, he provided the voice of Tom DuBois and Colonel H. Stinkmeaner on The Boondocks, Chocolate Giddy-up on Black Dynamite, and Firestorm in Justice League: Crisis on Two Earths.

 From 2016–2019, he co-starred in the ABC sitcom Speechless as Kenneth Clements.
-He has also had recurring roles in series including The Goldbergs, and Rake.
+He has also had recurring roles in series including The Goldbergs and Rake.
 On Carol's Second Act, which premiered in 2019, he stars as Nurse Dennis, which started out as a recurring role before being promoted to series regular early in the first season.